Here you can calculate line integrals over curves in the xy plane for scalar fields and for vector fields .

 ∫ [ x2 dx + x dy ] = ∫ x2 dx = x3/3 + C.

-If you evaluate the antiderivative function at x=3 and at x=0, you again get the difference as 33/3.
+If we evaluate the antiderivative function at x=3 and at x=0, we again get the difference as 33/3.